How to Spot a Real Hermès Constance

 The Hermès Birkin may get its fair share of the spotlight, but the brand’s Constance possesses a certain je ne sais quoi that makes it a classic in its own right.
 The Constance owes its moniker and sleek lines to Catherine Chaillet, who designed the bag in 1959 and named it after her daughter, born on the same day as the first bag was finished.
 The bag’s dramatic H clasp and boxy frame have left an impression since the beginning, with notable icons like Jackie Kennedy claiming the Constance as their go-to handbag.

 Since the stylish elite have embraced the bag wholeheartedly, fakes have proliferated throughout the fashion world.
 The Constance is a definitive piece for anyone’s collection, and is also one of those rare handbags with an ever-rising resale value.
 Since our experts know how to detect even the most convincing of counterfeits, we’re sharing our authenticity tips for Hermès lovers everywhere.
-Find out how to identify a real Constance with guidance from Graham Wetzbarger, Senior Director of Authentication.
+Find out how to identify a real Constance with guidance from our experts.

 Hermès Constance Materials

 When it comes to materials, Hermès uses only the finest high-quality skins for its selection of renowned, obsession-worthy bags.
-“The Constance is traditionally crafted in box leather, although you can get it in several other fabrications, including exotics,” says Wetzbarger.
+According to our experts, the Constance is traditionally crafted in box leather, although it is produced in several fabrications, including exotics.
 Crocodile and alligator are popular alternatives to the classic leather version.

 The bags come in four sizes — the Micro, the Mini, the 24 cm and the Elan.
 The original Constance was 23 cm, a measurement that refers to the bag’s width.
-Constances will be lined in lambskin leather for an added touch of luxury, so check to make sure the lining does not have a fabric or faux-leather interior.
-Also note the looped strap, which you can adjust to create a crossbody or double up for a short shoulder strap.
+Constances should be lined in lambskin leather for an added touch of luxury, so check to make sure the lining does not have a fabric or faux-leather interior.
+Also note the looped strap, which you should be able to adjust to create a crossbody or double up for a short shoulder strap.

 Hermès Constance Hardware